 The music industry changes rapidly.
 These changes relate to the shift in distribution channels, shift in business relationships, and shift in the provision of music to consumers.
 Rapid advancement of information technology is a core factor in these changes.
 The widespread use of the Internet facilitates changes in people’s behavior in consuming music products.
 The future of the music industry will likely involve significant shift toward global online networking that capitalizes on business partnerships.
+These partnerships are based on the increasing alliances among business organizations, along with the continuing globalization of the world’s economies.
+Such a future condition of the music industry highlights the importance of the rapidly changing availability of global networks, inclusive of the Internet, supply chains, and distribution channels.

 This article explores possible future conditions of the music industry, in light of the advent of online stores like Apple iTunes and digital players like the iPod.